 A person who would need to obtain a Utah driving privilege card (DPC):

-- DPC would expire on their birth date in the first year from the date the card was issued or renewed; and
+- DPC would expire on the birth date in the first year from the date the card was issued or renewed.

 - Individuals meeting these requirements would not be eligible to obtain a commercial driver license or identification card.